ireneboby/BetterTouch/software/README.md

 # Progress Report #

 ## Windows ##
-No lag and holding values
+1. No lag and holding values

-Extra etching after drag has stopped
+2. Extra etching after drag has stopped

-Corners not matched
+3. Corners not matched

 ## MacOS ##
-Lag and holding values on Irene's Mac
+1. Lag and holding values on Irene's Mac

-Extra etching after drag has stopped
+2. Extra etching after drag has stopped

-Corners not matched
+3. Corners not matched

 ## Test plan ##

-Run on Ella's Mac (see if lag can be reproduced)
+1. Run on Ella's Mac (see if lag can be reproduced)

 ## Next Steps ##
-Fix extra etching
+1. Fix extra etching

-Align corners of frame with corners of drawing area
+2. Align corners of frame with corners of drawing area
+3. Fix MacOS if Ella's does not work either